 Sponsors are: Ashland City Free Will Baptist Church, 24 Church, Gateway Church Assembly of God, Demonbreun Roofing Inc., Donnie and Jackie Kemp, Walmart – Ashland City, Pinnacle Financial Partners, Community Bank & Trust, Todd Binkley Insurance, The Bill Bennett Memorial Fund, DATCO, A.O.
 Smith, U.S. Bank Foundation, RBS, Inc., Pegram Church of Christ, Valerie Kemp Dreier CPA, Good Springs Free Will Baptist Church, Dillon Transportation, John E. Mayfield Charitable Foundation, David McCullough Memorial Gift, and the Cheatham County Faith Community.

 When Habitat of Greater Nashville worked to help residents in Cheatham County after the devastating floods of 2010, it became evident that the work was far from finished.
 A desire to have a permanent advocate for quality, affordable housing turned into the Cheatham Habitat.
-This commitment, along with many other volunteers and donors, saw the completion of Cheatham County's first Habitat house in 2011 for Rose Sharon, a flood survivor, and a second home for Susan Leonard in 2012, and a third home for disabled nurse and longtime Cheatham resident Rena Ewing in 2013.
+This commitment, along with many other volunteers and donors, saw the completion of Cheatham County's first Habitat house in 2011 and as of 2017 six Habitat homes have been built for low-income families in Cheatham County.

 Seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities and hope.